eesmer/DebianDC/Documentation/decisions/0003-report-viewer-decision.md

 Since DebianDC already considers displaying reports in a separate window outside Zenity to be acceptable, this drawback was deemed acceptable.

+---

+## Decision

+In the DebianDC project, it was decided to use **netsurf-gtk** for displaying reports generated in HTML format.